CtrlK

 Conciseness

-The content is mostly efficient but includes some redundancy - the 'Red Flags' table is extensive and the EXTREMELY-IMPORTANT block repeats the core message multiple times.
-The dot graph notation adds tokens for a simple flow.
+The content is mostly efficient but includes some redundancy.
+The 'Red Flags' table is useful but verbose, and the opening emphasis block repeats the same point multiple times.
+The dot graph adds visual complexity that may not be necessary.

 2 / 3